-- Insurance risk
+- Insurance risk (underwriting and reserving risk)

-- Market risk
+- · Market risk (investment risk including foreign exchange risk)

 - Credit risk

+- Liquidity and concentration risk

 - Operational risk

-- Liquidity risk

 - Strategic risk

-- IT-Cyber risk
+- IT and cyber risk

-All SST relevant risks (insurance risk, market risk and credit risk) are based on a one-year time horizon.
+The SST relevant risks (insurance risk and market risk) are based on a one-year time horizon.
 This means that any deviance from expected is quantified over the period of one year.
 However, to fully run off all risks to which TTFC is exposed to, it is not sufficient to solely address one-year risk.
 The SST provides a framework via the so-called cost of capital method to quantify the overall risk.
 The idea is that the cost of capital provides the necessary interest for a potential investor to lend to the company the necessary risk capital for the proper run-off.
 TTFC estimates this capital cost via proxy methods which are in line with FINMA requirements and deemed feasible for SST submissions.
 As a result, TTFC quantifies the one-year risk capital and the cost of capital necessary to ensure a proper run-off of the net assets and liabilities.
 In the following subsections, the different one-year risk components are explained in further detail.

-The valuation assumes that the company is following its own business plan, set up as at the valuation date, during the future period(s) except that no new business is underwritten following the one-year period after the SST valuation date of 1 January 2020.
+The valuation assumes that the company is following its own business plan, set up as at the valuation date, during the future period(s) except that no new business is underwritten following the one-year period after the SST valuation date of 1 January 2022.

-A materiality concept is applied to the valuation (as described in section 8) and the calculation of target capital such that the aggregated impact of simplifications and omissions does not lead to a relative change in the SST ratio by more than 10% and shall not lead to exceeding or falling short of regulatory intervention thresholds.
+A materiality concept is applied to the valuation (as described in Section 8) and the calculation of target capital such that the aggregated impact of simplifications and omissions does not lead to a relative change in the SST ratio by more than 10% and shall not lead to exceeding or falling short of regulatory intervention thresholds.